microsoft/DeepSpeed/blogs/ulysses-offload/README.md

 ## Integration with Existing Frameworks

-FPDT is designed to integrate seamlessly with popular deep learning frameworks such as PyTorch.
-FPDT provides user-friendly APIs that abstract the complexities of pipelined training and memory management.
+Ulysses-Offload is designed to integrate seamlessly with popular deep learning frameworks such as PyTorch.
+Ulysses-Offload provides user-friendly APIs that abstract the complexities of pipelined training and memory management.
-Users can adopt FPDT with minimal changes to existing codebases.
+Users can adopt Ulysses-Offload with minimal changes to existing codebases.

 ## Experimental Results